mfidaali/perl_scripts/README.md

-# perl_scripts
+# Perl Scripts

-Perl Scripts I have written in the past for automation of miscellaneous tasks All proprietary information has been removed (references to projects, paths with meaningful nomenclature, etc.)
+This repository has couple of Perl scripts I have written in the past for automation of miscellaneous tasks

+All proprietary information has been removed (references to projects, paths with meaningful nomenclature, etc.)